Phonemic Awareness

 - in nonsense: She sells sea shells down by the sea shore.

-- Could your child tell you whether king and ring are rhyming words?
+- Could your child tell you that king and ring are rhyming words?

 - Can your child hear that the words in ‘blue balls bounce’ all begin with the same sound?